-Skirts are very easy to sew, very easy to style and very easy to feel comfortable in – so a staple garment in most wardrobes.
+Skirts are very easy to sew, very easy to style, and very easy to feel comfortable in – so a staple garment in most wardrobes.
 But it can go wrong very quickly too.

-This classic garment comes in a variety of shapes and styles – but not all are suited uniformly to all body types.
+Skirts come in various shapes and styles – but not all are suited uniformly to all body types.
 Let us see some basic skirt styles and which of them will suit different types of figures.

 How to choose the right skirt style

-These skirts which have the same width at the waist and the bottom edge, are very popular among girls.
-They have the same width at the waist and the lower edge and are usually made of thick fabric.
+These skirts that have the same width at the waist and the bottom edge, are very popular among girls.
+They have the same width at the waist and the lower edge, and are usually made of thick fabric.
 The straight skirt suits all body shapes.

 Wear heels with this skirt to avoid looking stocky.

-As this skirt has a straight look it can make you look boxy if you choose a top which is loose fitting – this skirt needs a fitted shaped top.
+As this skirt has a straight look, it can make you look boxy if you choose a top that is loose-fitting – this skirt needs a fitted-shaped top.

-This is a very full skirt with an A silhouette cut on the bias grain.
-It is usually made in a thin material.
+A circle skirt is a full skirt with an A silhouette cut on the bias grain.
+It is usually made of medium weight, drapey material.

-A circle skirt will look good on someone who has a heavier upper body – if you have thick waist opt for a high waist skirt resting at the smallest part of your waist.
+A circle skirt will look good on someone with a heavier upper body – if you have a thick waist, opt for a high waist skirt resting at the smallest part of your waist.

-A line skirt is tight at the waist and hips and flare out from the hips.
+A line skirt is tight at the waist and hips and flares out from the hips.

 As this skirt has a triangle shape, those with a heavy lower body may stay away from wearing this skirt.
-Its flare will add to the hips of a pear shaped body.
-Most of the pear body shapes will have narrow shoulders and this will be over emphasized in this skirt.
+Its flare will add to the hips of a pear-shaped body.
+Most pear body shapes will have narrow shoulders, which will be over-emphasized in this skirt.

-This is the skirt which mostly screams casualness unless it has a tailored look.
-A staple of the hippie crowd, this skirt is increasingly getting the attention of the fashion conscious who are trying different versions of it.
-Attractive styles of the skirt include flared maxis, ruffle ones, maxi skirts with godets etc.
+This skirt mostly screams casualness unless it has a tailored look.
+A staple of the hippie crowd, this skirt is increasingly getting the attention of fashion-conscious who are trying different versions of it.
+Attractive styles of skirt include flared maxis, ruffle ones, maxi skirts with godets, etc.

-If you are tall and willowy you can look marvelous in a maxi skirt.
-Also Maxi skirt will hide a multitude of defects so if you have a very thick ankle or a scar in your legs or stick thin legs and you want to hide them, go for a pretty maxi.
+You can look marvelous in a maxi skirt if you are tall and willowy.
+Also, a Maxi skirt will hide many defects, so if you have a thick ankle or a scar on your legs or stick-thin legs and want to hide them, go for a pretty maxi.

-Maxi skirts are best avoided by a short girl as she will look even shorter in this one but if you really want to wear one in spite of being short go for the less voluminous shaped one.
-Also wear it at the smallest part of your waist (high waist) so that the skirt’s length will make you look taller.
+A very short girl best avoid maxi skirts as she will look even shorter in this one but if you want to wear one despite being short, go for the less voluminous shaped one.
+Also, wear it at the smallest part of your waist (high waist) so that the skirt’s length will make you look taller.

-This is a skirt with pleats, either machine made or hand made.
-They can be of many styles with variations in the number pleats and the fitting.
+This is a skirt with pleats, either machine-made or hand-made.
+They can be of many styles with variations in the number of pleats and the fitting.
 Hence they can vary in the effect they have on the body shapes.

-If you have a pleated skirt which flares only at the bottom it can make the hips and waist look slimmer but if it has a great number of pleats starting at the waist a heavier lower body or one with protruding stomach will appear unattractive in it.
+If you have a pleated skirt that flares only at the bottom, it can make the hips and waist look slimmer, but if it has a great number of pleats starting at the waist, a heavier lower body or one with protruding stomach will appear unattractive in it.

 HIP RIDER SKIRTS

-This skirt is a tiered skirt with tight fitting yoke along the hips and the lower tier having gathers or pleats.
+This is a tiered skirt with a tight-fitting yoke along the hips and the lower tier having gathers or pleats.
 The yoke can be of straight or rounded or triangular cut.
-This is a particularly attractive wear for those with shapely hips and thin waist.
+This is a particularly attractive wear for those with shapely hips and a thin waist.

 This skirt is best suited for those with very broad shoulders as this skirt will balance the look for the whole body.

-A high waist tulip skirt is ideal for girls with an hour glass figure.
-Very thin hipped figures also benefit from this skirt as it will add some curves to their flat figure.
+A high-waist tulip skirt is ideal for girls with an hourglass figure.
+This skirt also benefits very thin-hipped figures as it will add some curves to their flat figure.

-Mini skirts look good on girls with shapely legs – not too thin and sticky but those with nice slender legs will be the centre of attention in a mini skirt.
-Even if you have thicker torso, if you have shapely legs you can highlight them with a mini skirt.
+Mini skirts look good on girls with shapely legs – not too thin and sticky, but those with nice slender legs will be the center of attention in a mini skirt.
+Even if you have a thicker torso, if you have shapely legs, you can highlight them with a mini skirt.